-- Is there a history of genetic disease like cystic fibrosis, hemophilia, or muscular dystrophy?
+- Is there a history of genetic diseases like cystic fibrosis, hemophilia, or muscular dystrophy?

-- Is there anyone with mental retardation or any kind of birth defect?
+- Is there anyone with an intellectual disability or any kind of birth defect?

 - Have any of your sisters, cousins, or other relatives had problems with their pregnancies?